Back to Kemp Acoustics Home

 The quadruple integral can now be reduced to a double integral

-by performing integration by and analytically.
+by performing integration by

 The first step is to expand the cosines in equations (3.29)